shirou/gopsutil/README.rst

 4. Push to the branch (git push origin my-new-feature)
 5. Create new Pull Request

-My Engilsh is terrible, so documentation or correcting comments are also welcome.
+My English is terrible, so documentation or correcting comments are also welcome.